ChurchApps/FreeShowWeb/src/routes/docs/faq/+page.md

 ### FreeShow keeps freezing

-If you experience that the UI stops resonding to your clicks this is due to a bug in the code, please remember what you did just before this happened, and create a new [issue about it on GitHub](https://github.com/ChurchApps/FreeShow/issues/).
+If you experience that the UI stops responding to your clicks this is due to a bug in the code, please remember what you did just before this happened, and create a new [issue about it on GitHub](https://github.com/ChurchApps/FreeShow/issues/).
 And please also attach the error log file found in the settings>"Other">"Open log file".
 This will help us track down the issue and fix it!

-### Flagged falsly as virus
+### Flagged falsely as virus

 Some antivirus programs might flag the program as a virus, this is most likely due to the included PowerPoint controller, as it has to spawn a system command shell to use it.
 But this can simply be ignored.
 [More here](https://github.com/ChurchApps/FreeShow/issues/865).